helixstream/go-ratelimit-manager/README.md

 	    1,    //length of the burst period in seconds
 	)
 ```

-If a host only has one posted rate limit, enter the one rate limit for both the sustained and burst
+If a host only has one posted rate limit, enter the same rate limit for both the sustained and burst
+limits.
 Entering a 0 for the time period or number of requests will result in the rate being considered an
 infinite rate.
 The library will ignore this rate and only use the non-infinite rate.

 ## Limiter
-The `Limiter` struct contains the main functionality of the library.
+The `Limiter` struct contains the main functionality of determining whether a request can me made.

 The NewLimiter function requires a RateLimitConfig struct and a [Radix pool](https://godoc.org/github.com/mediocregopher/radix).
 ```go